connor4312/cockatiel/readme.md

 ### `timeout.onTimeout(listener)`

-A method on the timeout that gives you a callback fired when a timeout is reached.
+An [event emitter](#events) that fires when a timeout is reached.
 Useful for telemetry.
 Returns a disposable instance.

 ```ts
 const listener = timeout.onTimeout(() => console.log('timeout was reached'));